AlexanderMakarov/am-budget-view/README.md

 - [NONE] MyAmeria Account/Card Statements CSV files downloaded from pages like https://myameria.am/cards-and-accounts/account-statement/****** and https://myameria.am/cards-and-accounts/card-statement/****** in 2025+.
-  Bank changed format somewhere in border of 2024-2025 and new format doesn't have Reciever/Payer account number and doesn't have amount in native bank currency, therefore has less data than '2025+ History Excel' option.
+  Bank changed format somewhere on border of 2024-2025 and new format doesn't have Reciever/Payer account number and doesn't have amount in native bank currency, therefore has less data than '2025+ History Excel' option.

 ### Ardshinbank
-- [FULL] Ardshinbank XLSX files received via email.
-They could be monthly or yearly, inside there are 3 sheets: English, Russian and Armenian.
+- [FULL] Ardshinbank XLSX files received via email monthly or yearly, inside there are 3 sheets on different languages: English, Russian and Armenian.
+  Armenian sheet has more details so app uses it.
   Account number of a peer (receiver or sender) looks like could only be inner Ardshinbank account number, which limits ability to track "transfer my own funds" from other banks.